sushmaakoju/cs-830/readme.md

 - Specifically, unforeseen problems emerged following my guest lecture on AI for Academic Writing during the week of March 3-7, 2025.
 The subsequent events demonstrate a concerning pattern of inadequate recognition for my intellectual contributions and apparent disregard for my professional trajectory from people who would never recognize an International female scholar.
 This situation further illustrates the particular challenges that can arise between peers at equivalent stages in a PhD program, where professional courtesy might reasonably be expected but was not consistently maintained.
 The resort to mischaracterization as a means of academic advancement represents an unfortunate substitution of improper tactics by seeking instant gratification rather than pursuing substantive achievement.
 When one maintains clear professional boundaries, mischaracterization often becomes the only available avenue for those seeking to undermine a colleague's standing.
 - Maintained commitment to my chosen PhD specialization in Natural Language Understanding (NLU) amid lot of pressure to change research direction.
 - Experienced a challenging academic environment at various levels that tested my resolve to continue in my chosen field of NLU.
+- Experienced hazing and stalking.
+Facing potential targetted attacks due to falsified information spread out of abuse out of denial of recognition and acceptance from early career members, others and their supporters.
 - Balanced coursework with teaching assistant responsibilities and academic & research presentations.

 **Important Note:** My experiences in this course reflect my personal academic journey.
 Students considering this or similar courses may wish to consult multiple sources including official course evaluations and peer reviews to form their own expectations.